Jetstar’s mission is to offer all day, every day low fares to enable more people to fly to more places, more often.

 About Jetstar in Australia

-Jetstar’s headquarters are in Melbourne, Australia and is an integral part of the Qantas Group’s future two-brand growth strategy and operates in the premium/leisure market and the value based markets.
+Jetstar’s headquarters are in Melbourne, Australia.
+Jetstar forms an integral part of the Qantas Group’s two-brand strategy, operating in the leisure and value-based market.

 Jetstar Airways Pty Limited is a wholly owned subsidiary of the Qantas Group, with its Australian low fare operations first commencing in May 2004.

-Jetstar is Australia’s low fares carrier and fare leader now operating to 19 Australian domestic destinations and an existing 11 short and long haul overseas destinations.
+We are Australia’s low fares carrier, now operating across 17 Australian domestic destinations and 15 short and long haul overseas destinations.

-It is currently the 3rd largest (by domestic market share) and 5th largest international airline by capacity share serving international routes to and from Australia and supports the Qantas Group remaining as the largest domestic and international airline group within Australia.
+We are currently the 3rd largest airline (by domestic market share) and a top 5 international airline by capacity share, serving international routes to and from Australia.
+We also support the Qantas Group in remaining the largest domestic and international airline group within Australia.

 Other subsidiaries include Jetstar Airways Limited (New Zealand) and Express Ground Handling.